HYDROFLUORIC ACID RESISTANT A600

 28 Days Custom 3,000 – 4,000 psi

 Bond Strength – PSI

-A600 complies with building code requirements for interaction with conventional reinforcing steel, strength, and modulus properties, but does not comply with typical industry Portland Cement specifications due to the absence of Portland Cement.
+A600 complies with building code requirements for interaction with conventional reinforcing steel, and strength, but does not comply with typical industry Portland Cement specifications due to the absence of Portland Cement.

 Cost savings combined with superior long-lasting quality is not just a goal, it’s inherent with A600.

 The placement location requirements are no different for CFC® than for typical Portland Cement mixtures.
 The placement area should be moist, but no free water should be present.
 The placement area should be clean and free of debris.
 If bonding to existing CFC® or

 Portland materials, the exposed area should be thoroughly cleaned, moist but not wet, and roughened if possible (but not required).
 If bonding to existing CFC® or Portland, the interface should be vibrated to ensure complete and thorough contact with the new material.
 Ambient surface should not be freezing or above the boiling temperature of water.
 Elevated temperatures above 90’F will shorten the working time.

 A600 MIXING INSTRUCTIONS

 Only use a paddle type mixer.
 Cold Fusion Concrete materials are batched to design amounts and mixed at low speed revolutions for a minimum of 7 minutes.
 Final water additions should be made to adjust the slump based upon quality control tests.